pyenv/pyenv/plugins/python-build/README.md

 The official python-build download mirror is provided by [GitHub Pages](http://yyuu.github.io/pythons/).

-### Package download caching
+### Package download cache

-You can instruct python-build to keep a local cache of downloaded package files by setting the `PYTHON_BUILD_CACHE_PATH` environment variable.
-When set, package files will be kept in this directory after the first successful download and reused by subsequent invocations of `python-build` and `pyenv install`.

-The `pyenv install` command defaults this path to `~/.pyenv/cache`, so in most cases you can enable download caching simply by creating that directory.
+Python-build will keep a cache of downloaded package files at the location specified by the `PYTHON_BUILD_CACHE_PATH` environment variable if it exists.
+The default is `~/.pyenv/cache`, so you can enable caching by just creating that directory.

+The name of the would-be cached file is reported by Pyenv in the "Downloading &lt;filename&gt;..." message.
+It's possible to warm up the cache by manually putting the file there under an appropriate name.

 ### Keeping the build directory after installation